as-one/starter-app/README.md

 This command will initialize sequentially:

-- CSS: Compilation of each SASS to CSS from ./src;
+- HTML: Minification of index.html to ./dist;
-- CSS: Compilation of all CSS to one file named ./src/style.min.css from ./src;
+- CSS: Compilation of all SASS in ./src to to one minified CSS file ./dist/style.min.css;
-- CSS: Compilation of the ./src/style.min.css using PostCSS and its plugin Autoprefixer;
+- CSS: Parsing of minified CSS using PostCSS's Autoprefixer;
-- JS: Compilation from TS to JS from the root ./;
+- JS: Compilation from TS to JS in ./src;
-- JS: Uglify of each JS aiming minification.
+- JS: Uglify of each JS aiming minification which will be sent to ./dist.

 ## Details